abhishekumarsingh785/DataVision/README.md

-# DataVision: Effortless Data Insights and Predictions 📊✨
+# DataVision: Agentic RAG-based LLM Model for Effortless Data Insights and Predictions 📊✨

 Welcome to **DataVision**, an intuitive and powerful application designed to help businesses unlock the full potential of their data.
 Whether you're a seasoned data expert or a business leader, DataVision simplifies querying, visualizing, and forecasting data, empowering smarter decisions and strategic growth.